 Sometimes you need to roll out connectivity in places where there’s little or no existing infrastructure.
 Sometimes you may need to restore connectivity in disaster situations.
 Occasionally you may need to join networks after a corporate merger.

 What’s most important is that you do this quickly, reliably and with the minimum of fuss.
-You cannot afford to have your operations compromised.
-The impact on the business would be unthinkable and the pressure on you and your team would be enormous.
+You cannot afford to have your operations compromised because the impact on the business could be enormous, as well as creating great pressure on you and your team.